IndustrialShields/arduino-Tools40/README.md

 The Pulses module provides functions for starting and stopping a train of pulses at the desired frequency.

-The `startPulses(Pin, Frequency, Precision)` function starts the train of pulses at the specified frequency and precision.
+The `startPulses(pin, frequency, precision)` function starts the train of pulses at the specified frequency and precision.
 The default frequency is 1kHz and the default precision is 3.

 ```c++
 pinMode(3, OUTPUT);